oluijks/blog.luba.dev/src/data/blog/_affiliates/delonghi-espresso-machine-review.md

 No fuss, no fussiness.
 Milk frother parts rinse in seconds.
-Each week, a quick rinse of the brew group—no tubes, no hidden mess.
+Each week, a quick rinse of the brew group, no tubes, no hidden mess.

 ## 💸 Final Verdict: Is the De’Longhi Bean-to-Cup Espresso Machine Worth It?

 Without hesitation: **yes**.
-If you're tired of disposable coffee pods, noisy takeout, or mediocre espresso—this is your kiss-off to rush and bland cups.
+If you're tired of disposable coffee pods, noisy takeout, or mediocre espresso, this is your kiss-off to rush and bland cups.

 It merges **comfort and ritual**, **taste and touch**.

 > 🔗 [We chose this one](https://amzn.to/3ZlhUSp) (Amazon affiliate).
-> A small commission might come my way—used to buy better beans and mornings worth lingering.
+> A small commission might come my way, used to buy better beans and mornings worth lingering.

 ## ⚖️ De'Longhi vs. Philips: Why This One Wins